-Waterman and Associates, WCA's federal lobbying firm in Washington, D.C., has released "Washington Briefs" for the first quarter of 2014.
+Waterman and Associates, WCA's federal lobbying firm in Washington, D.C., has released "Washington Briefs" for the second quarter of 2014.
 Read the full...(read more)

 WCA Statement on State Budget Address-Governor's Budget Recognizes Critical Role Counties Play in State